fedidat/HexoSite/source/_posts/453-better-analytics.md

 I have been ranting for a while lately about having to use Google Analytics.
 This will soon be over, as I will switch to better analytics.

-# Why?
+## Why?

+### 1. Privacy

-- Privacy: The first reason is obvious.
+The first reason is obvious.
 Google is the worldwide king of data, and it's a good thing if we can help from donating more of it when there is no good reason for it other than convenience.

+### 2. Reliability

-- Reliability: Many people - including myself - use ad blockers, and rightfully so.
-But private analytics do not track you and only benefit the users of the site, as owners like me will use the info to give them a better service.
-Ad blockers know this and blocking lists will often give private analytics a pass, making it more likely for owners to understand their users.
+Many people - including myself - use ad blockers, and rightfully so.
+But private analytics usually do not track you for any malicious purpose, and only benefit the users, as site owners will use the information to give users a better service.
+Ad blocking tools know this and blocking lists will often give private analytics a pass, making it more likely for owners to understand their users.

+### 3. Security

-- Security: Robots, hackers and the like, either disable Javascript or try their best to remain stealthy.
+Robots, hackers and the like, either disable Javascript or try their best to remain stealthy.
 This is a problem that can be solved with the way analytics was meant to be done: server side.
 I was amazed when I saw the amount of requests to suspicious URLs being performed by suspicious IPs like /phpMyAdmin.
 Scary stuff, keep your servers secure!

+### 4. Openness

-- Openness: I am a fervent supported of open source, and I have a hard time suggesting users to run third-party scripts that contain who-knows-what.
+I am a fervent supported of open source, and I have a hard time suggesting users to run third-party scripts that contain who-knows-what.
 It's the browser equivalent of `sudo curl | sh`.

-# GoAccess
+## GoAccess

 Let's start with the most correct solution: server-side access log analytics with [GoAccess](https://goaccess.io/).
 It is an excellent piece of software done right.